 Culture

-Who Is The Blackest Man In The World In 2024?
+Who Is The Blackest Man In The World?

 The beauty of dark skin goes beyond aesthetics.
 It’s a testament to human adaptation and survival.